 Moderate We will walk between 4 and 7 miles per day, with some moderate to steep inclines or steps.
 Paths will vary from cobblestones and pavement to dirt, rocks, or grass.
 Surfaces can be loose and uneven, requiring normal balance skills.
 Some easy scrambling over boulders may be required.
 Walking times will vary between 2-6 hours.

 Challenging You should be prepared to be able to walk 5-8 miles per day over occasional to frequent steep inclines and declines.
-You should be able to negotiate any type of trail surface, from loose gravel and fist-sized stones to coarse ash (on Etna).
+You should be able to negotiate any type of trail surface, from loose gravel and fist-sized stones to coarse ash (on volcanic surfaces).
 Surfaces can be loose and uneven, requiring good balance skills.
-Paths may be exposed or in the case of Etna, windy and cold.
+Paths may be exposed to heights, sunny with no shade, or windy and cold.
 Walking times will vary between 3-6 hours.